Showing posts with label Camera Technology. Show all posts

 "Olympus wildlife photographers are cheating..."

-I enjoyed Janine's feedback on how full-frame photographers react to Pro-Capture.
-I disagree with the 1st disadvantage discussed in the video because it's part of the commercial "size and capture" theory.
-Noise is NOT a function of sensor size because EACH sensor has a native noise floor with Read and Shot noise.
-The characteristics of this noise floor are a function of sensor design.
-I also think the classic "portrait" look with a blurred background works only in some cases for wildlife photography.
-The challenge wildlife photographers face is to include the natural habitat of wild animals.
+It's always fun to see a full-frame photographer's reaction to Pro-Capture.
+Some say Pro-Capture is an unfair advantage (cheating).
+I also disagree with those claiming that crop sensors have more noise as it always points to the commercial "size and capture" theory.
+Noise is NOT a function of sensor size because every sensor has a noise floor with Read and Shot noise.
+The characteristics of this noise floor are technical and a function of sensor design.
+I also think a classic "portrait" look with a blurred background applies to specific wildlife environments like waterholes or open fields.
+The challenge most wildlife photographers face is showcasing the natural habitat of wild animals.

 My family and I left South Africa 20 years ago, and will always be part of Africa.
 This is a typical bushveld scene.